tbarlow12/tbarlow12.github.io/content/blog/posts/Mistakes.md

 So many questions started racing through my mind.
 How did this happen?
 Where did I go wrong?
 What had caused this lone surviving resource group to cannibalize all of his innocent, appropriately-tagged brothers?
 Panic had already begun to take over.

 I opened up the repository containing the policies I had written, and that's when I saw it.
 I had neglected to update the test tag I had been using... `CreatorEmail`.
 I had also been testing a policy that would send a weekly email to the members of my team with a summary of their resource groups, which would enable them to do a quick scan and go remove any they didn't need anymore.
-In not wanting to spam my team with my testing of the policy, I created a new tag, applied it to the `cloud-custodian` resource group, and got to work.
-Before the end of the day, I ran a script that deployed all of the policies I was working on.
+I created the `CreatorEmail` tag to test the notification system on the `cloud-custodian` resource group so that I wasn't spamming my whole team while I was testing the policy.
+At the end of the day, I ran a script that deployed all the policies I was working on.
 That test tag had been copied and pasted to the other policies had deployed.
 I did read things through, but clearly not closely enough.
 I had deployed a rogue agent...
 I opened the doors wide open and let a monster into our house.

 ## The Fallout